tuanphung2308/better-auth-ui/README.md

 # @daveyplate/better-auth-ui

-Plug & play shadcn/ui animated auth components for better-auth.
+Plug & play shadcn/ui auth components for better-auth.

 Fully customizable, see the [AuthCard Props](#authcard-props) section for more details.